Kajal03/srijan-2020/articles/mobile-phone-sensing.md

   "We are 21st-century citizens, doing our very, very best to interact with 19th century-designed institutions that are based on an Information technology of the 15th century"  - Pia Mancini, 2014.

- The high rise of urban population and advancements in technology demand the need for smart, urban cities.
+ The high rise of urban population and advancements in technology demand the need for smart urban cities.
 Smart cities use a combination of software solutions, Internet of Things (IoT) devices and user interfaces.

  IoT devices are a network of connected devices – such as vehicles, sensors or even home appliances.
 The way interaction between Web Pages (WWW) is the Internet of Content, the interaction between people (Social Media) is the Internet of People, similarly, the interaction between devices(or things) is the Internet of Things.
 The concept of a smart city uses IoT technologies to make better use of public resources and reduce the operational cost of public administrations, thus creating new opportunities and supporting better living.